 ON HOW PICTURE BOOKS CAN HELP YOUNG READERS EXPLORE ECOLOGICAL INTERDEPENDENCE

 A cumulative picture book is a great form through which kids can explore ecological interdependence.
 It’s my hope that my rhythmic word choices and Maggie’s misty, warm palette invite a soothing fictional exploration as each animal is introduced and linked to those that came before it.
 The ultimate impact of a single, unexpected “HOO!” then shows how quickly this linked chain can also come undone.
-For the youngest readers, understanding how one action led to another is a great start toward understanding ecological interdependence.
+For the youngest readers, understanding how one action led to another is a great start toward understanding connections in an ecosystem.
 Older readers might question the reality of some of the peaceful interactions in the story: like how a bear swims calmly next to all these animals (and to Ben!), and that’s where the backmatter invites them to draw that line between the fictional and real-world interdependencies.

 ON HOW SHE HOPES THE BOOK IMPACTS ITS READERS